Christmas Offer - Every Learner Must Check Out - Flat 88% OFF on All Access Pass

 In this blog, we will explain the most widely used file transfer protocol, i.e., FTP in computer networks.

-What is FTP Protocol (File Transfer Protocol)?
+What is FTP Protocol in Computer Networks?

-FTP is widely used for transferring web pages, software updates, and other data over the Internet.
+It is widely used for transferring web pages, software updates, and other data over the Internet.
 It can also be used for downloading files to computer from other servers.

 • The file conventions between two systems could be different.